 ACM will investigate alleged violations of this policy or any ACM Publications Policy.
 They may result in a full retraction of the paper, in addition to other potential penalties, as per ACM Publications Policy.

 Please ensure that you and your co-authors obtain an ORCID ID, so you can complete the publishing process for your accepted paper.
 ACM has been involved in ORCID from the start and we have recently made a commitment to collect ORCID IDs from all of our published authors.
-The collection process has started and will roll out as a requirement throughout 2022.
-We are committed to improve author discoverability, ensure proper attribution and contribute to ongoing community efforts around name normalization; your ORCID ID will help in these efforts.
+Thus, ACM is committed to improving author discoverability, ensuring proper attribution, and contributing to ongoing community efforts around name normalization; your ORCID ID will help in these efforts.

 Submitting